Civ13/civ13-wiki/wiki/Pepelsibirsk.md

 There are other settlements and powers which can be traded with.
 You must maintain your relations with these settlements to maintain your economy.

 ### Pepelsibirsk-1
 Unrelated to Pepelsibirsk itself, this is a military settlement.
 You may purchase weapons from it.
-If relations with it are low, it will send raiders to attack Pepelsibirsk.
+- If relations with it are low, it will send raiders to attack Pepelsibirsk.
+- If relations with it are high, it will offer you 10% better prices.

 ### Narodnyygorod
 A small town located near Pepelsibirsk, containing a port.
 It is somewhat wealthy, but maintains a defensive military posture.
-If relations with it are low, it will embargo you.
+- If relations with it are low, it will embargo you.
+- If relations with it are high, it will offer 10% better prices.

 This is your only source of rubles.

 ### The Chinese
 The wastes of the eastern RSFSR have proven to be very lucrative for the People's Republic of China.
-They will send traders periodically.
-If relations with them are low, they will constantly bomb the city and stop sending traders.
-If relations are high, they will provide small amounts of "humanitarian aid" with every trading party.
+- If relations with them are low, they will constantly bomb the city and stop sending traders.
+- If relations are high, they will provide small amounts of "humanitarian aid" with every trading party.

+They will periodically send traders.

 ### The Soviet Union
 What little remains of the Soviet central government.
 They are willing to tolerate your de-facto independence as long as you provide a steady source of revenue.
+- If relations with them are low, they will constantly bomb the city and stop sending traders.
+- If relations with them are high, they will protect you against Pepelsibirsk-1's raids and Chinese airstrikes.

 They will periodically send traders.
-If relations with them are low, they will constantly bomb the city and stop sending traders.
-If relations are high, they will protect you against Pepelsibirsk-1's raids and Chinese airstrikes.

 ### The United States of the Pacific
 Following the collapse of the United States, the governments of California, Nevada, Oregon, Arizona, Utah, Idaho, and Washington State formed a federation for mutual protection and economic benefit.
+They are willing to sell you very advanced technology at high prices.
+- If relations are low, they will permanently stop sending traders.
+- If relations are high, they will allow you to purchase SAM sites.
-They are willing to sell you very advanced technology at high prices, and will periodically send traders.
-Trading with these Americans will reduce relations with the Chinese and Soviet Union.
-If relations are low, they will permanently stop sending traders.
+- Trading with these Americans will reduce relations with the Chinese and Soviet Union by 0.05 per ruble.

+They will periodically send traders.

 ### Managing Relations
 Diplomatic relations are naturally raised via trading, and lowered by scams and hostility.

-Purchasing items from a trader or buying/selling imports/exports will increase relations by 0.1 per ruble spent or earned.
+- Purchasing items from a trader or buying/selling imports/exports will increase relations by 0.1 per ruble spent or earned.

-You can kill visiting traders to make them drop valuable items and money.
+- You can kill visiting traders to make them drop valuable items and money.
 This will immediately reduce relations by 20.

-You can scam Pepelsibirsk-1 and Narodnyygorod out of their money by choosing not to pay for imported goods.
+- You can scam Pepelsibirsk-1 and Narodnyygorod out of their money by choosing not to pay for imported goods.
 This will reduce relations by 15 per crate.

 Relations go from 0 to 100, anything below 25 counting as hostile and anything above 75 counting as friendly.